microsoft/nni/docs/en_US/Compression/Pruner.rst

 .. code-block:: bash

-    Repeat for each pruning iteration (only 1 for one-shot pruning):
+    Repeat for each pruning iteration (1 for one-shot pruning):
-       1. Calculate importance scores for each head in each specified layer (with different criterion options)
+       1. Calculate importance scores for each head in each specified layer using a specific criterion
        2. Sort heads locally or globally, and prune out some heads with lowest scores.
-The number of pruned heads is determined according to the sparsity parameter.
+The number of pruned heads is determined according to the sparsity specified in the config.
        3. If the specified pruning iteration is larger than 1 (iterative pruning), finetune the model for a while before the next pruning iteration.

 Currently, the following head sorting criteria are supported:

-    * "l1_weight": rank heads by the L1-norm of their query, key, and value projection matrices.
+    * "l1_weight": rank heads by the L1-norm of weights of the query, key, and value projection matrices.
-    * "l2_weight": rank heads by the L2-norm of their query, key, and value projection matrices.
+    * "l2_weight": rank heads by the L2-norm of weights of the query, key, and value projection matrices.
     * "l1_activation": rank heads by the L1-norm of their attention computation output.
     * "l2_activation": rank heads by the L2-norm of their attention computation output.
     * "taylorfo": rank heads by l1 norm of the output of attention computation * gradient for this output.
 Check more details in `this paper <https://arxiv.org/abs/1905.10650>`__ and `this one <https://arxiv.org/abs/1611.06440>`__.

 We support local sorting (i.e., sorting heads within a layer) and global sorting (sorting all heads together), and you can control by setting the ``global_sort`` parameter.
 Note that if ``global_sort=True`` is passed, all weights must have the same sparsity in the config list.

 In our implementation, we support two ways to group the four weights in the same layer together.
-You can either pass a 2-d list containing the names of these modules (usage 1 below) to the pruner, or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (usage 2 below).
+You can either pass a nested list containing the names of these modules (usage 1 below) to the pruner, or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (usage 2 below).

 However, if you would like to assign different sparsity to each layer, currently you could only use the first option, i.e., passing names of the weights to the pruner (usage 3 below).
+Also note that weights belong to the same layer must have the same sparsity.

-In addition to the following usage guide, we provide a more detailed example of pruning BERT and running it on tasks from the GLUE benchmark.
+In addition to the following usage guide, we provide a more detailed example of pruning BERT for tasks from the GLUE benchmark.
 Please find it in this :githublink:`page <examples/model_compress/pruning/transformers>`.

 Usage
 ^^^^^